hoytech/quadrable/README.md

     db.put(txn, "key1", "val1");
     db.put(txn, "key2", "val2");

 However, this is not optimal.
 Each call to `put` must traverse the DB tree to find the location where the updated value should live, and then construct new nodes along the entire path back to the root.
+If the hashes of the values share any common prefix bits, then intermediate nodes created by the first `put` will be thrown away and recreated by the second `put`.
+At the very least, a root node will be created and thrown away.

-It is more efficient to use the `change()` method, which returns an `UpdateSet`, make the desired changes on this temporary object, and then `apply()` it to the database:
+Instead, it is more efficient to use the `change()` method, which returns an `UpdateSet`, make the desired changes on this temporary object, and then `apply()` it to the database:

     db.change()
       .put("key1", "val1")